Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/01/pie-chart-conversion.md

 description: A practical example of converting hard-to-read pie charts into clear column charts, revealing insights that were hidden by the circular format.
 ---

 I know that I have a bit of a routine.
 It goes a bit like this… stumble across a pie chart, show how the information would be better handled by a simple column chart, repeat.
-Well this week I stumbled across the pie charts below, which answer the question “would you invest in this initial coin offering”.
+Well this week I stumbled across the pie charts below, which answer the question "would you invest in this initial coin offering".
 The survey containing these three questions was asked after a workshop, so the respondents can reasonably be expected to be the same people.

-I could see that the answer to all three questions was overwhelmingly “no” – but I was interested that there were minor differences between “how much no” each option was.
+I could see that the answer to all three questions was overwhelmingly "no" – but I was interested that there were minor differences between "how much no" each option was.

-Normally, you’d head to the value labels, or an associated table in order to get the numbers for a pie chart (if you have to look up the numbers, the chart isn’t working) – but as you can see, there are no values.
+Normally, you'd head to the value labels, or an associated table in order to get the numbers for a pie chart (if you have to look up the numbers, the chart isn't working) – but as you can see, there are no values.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2018/01/pie-coti-ico.jpg" alt="COTI ICO Pie Chart" loading="lazy"}
 :::

 :img{src="/img/2018/01/pie-sense-ico.jpg" alt="Sense ICO Pie Chart" loading="lazy"}

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2018/01/pie-shipchain-ico.jpg" alt="ShipChain ICO Pie Chart" loading="lazy"}
 :::